April 2020: Coronavirus / COVID-19 Guidance

-October 2018: This chapter has been amended to reflect changes in data protection regulation, including the General Data Protection Regulation and add a link to Confidentiality: Guidance for Registrants, published by the HCPC as linked above.
+October 2018: This chapter has been amended to reflect changes in data protection regulation, including the General Data Protection Regulation.

 All staff have responsibility to ensure that person identifiable, confidential or sensitive information is handled, processed and stored in accordance with the Data Protection Act 2018, the General Data Protection Regulation, The Human Rights Act 1998 and the European Convention on Human Rights.